ist-dsi/tecnico-api/docs/project-structure.md

 ## Controllers

-The controllers are located in the `org.fenixedu.api.ui` package, and extend the `BaseController` class.
+The controllers are located in the `pt.ist.tecnicoapi.ui` package, and extend the `BaseController` class.
 Their job is to register and handle routes.